 About the IIC

-Developing the Chemistry and Technology of Catalyzed Processes for a Carbon-Neutral Future
+Developing the Chemistry and Technology of Catalyzed Processes for the Energy Future

-Catalysts are key to transitioning to a sustainable economy.
-Industrial processes and energy production must be reinvented to use renewable sources of carbon instead of fossil fuels and to limit environmental pollution.
-Catalysts control chemical transformations that convert carbon dioxide and biomass into renewable fuels and bio-based chemicals.
-They also power fuel cells that convert chemical energy into clean electricity, and they transform harmful pollutants from vehicle emissions into less toxic gases.
+Catalysts are key to our current and future economy.
+Industrial processes and energy production must be revised to meet energy demands.
+Catalysts facilitate chemical transformations that convert waste and biomass into useable fuels and bio-based chemicals.
+They also power fuel cells that convert chemical energy into electricity and transform vehicle emissions.

 Currently, 80 percent of all chemical products and energy carriers are made using catalysts in at least one of the processing steps.
-The long-term transition to a sustainable economy requires not only reinventing the industrial processes of today, but also harvesting and using dispersed renewable carbon and energy resources.
+Maintaining a robust economy requires not only reinventing the industrial processes of today but also harvesting and using dispersed energy resources.

 These challenges define the mission of the Institute for Integrated Catalysis:

-- Provide the insight, synthetic tools, and engineering concepts to enable catalyzed chemical and chemical-electrical energy interconversions to minimize the carbon footprint of the global energy system.
+- Provide the insight, synthetic tools, and engineering concepts to enable catalyzed chemical and chemical-electrical energy interconversions.

 - Develop experimental and theoretical tools to better understand the structure and properties of working catalysts, informing preparation of novel catalysts with novel reaction routes.